The Healing Kitchen

 4 cloves organic garlic, peeled and minced

-2 t minced fresh organic herbs (thyme, parsley, summer savory, or oregano)
+2 t minced dried organic herbs (thyme, parsley, summer savory, or oregano)

 4-5 c organic homemade mineral broth